ucflumm/esp_idf_examples/traffic_light_esp32/README.md

 # ESP-IDF Button Example

 This project demonstrates how to handle button press events using the ESP-IDF framework.
+It shows basic things such as **semaphore** usage, **RTOS task creation** and **ISR handling**.
-When the button is pressed, an LED blinks in a predefined pattern.
+When the button is pressed, an LED blinks in a predefined traffic sequence with blue being the yellow.

 ## Getting Started